-Kanayama Shrine, the venue for the festival, is a few minutes' walk from Kawasaki-Daishi Station on the Keikyu Daishi Line.
-Kawasaki-Daishi Station is about 15 minutes from Yokohama Station.
-It takes around 45 to 50 minutes from Shinjuku on the JR Yamanote or Keikyu lines.
+Kanayama Shrine, the venue for the festival, is located on the grounds of Wakamiya Hachimangu Shrine, a 2-minute walk from Kawasaki-Daishi Station on the Keihin Express Daishi Line.
+Kawasaki-Daishi Station is about 15 - 20 minutes from Yokohama Station.
+It takes around 45 - 50 minutes from Shinjuku on the JR Yamanote and Keihin Express Lines.

 Traditionally, sex workers came to the festival to pray for protection against sexually transmitted diseases.
-Today, profits from the event go toward HIV research
+Today, the festival is known as an event that fights against HIV

-Also known as the Utamaro Matsuri in reference to Kitagawa Utamaro, an ukiyo-e artist famed for his sexually explicit woodblock prints
+Also known as the Utamaro Matsuri in reference to Kitagawa Utamaro, an artist who was also famous for his erotic works

-This annual spring celebration takes place near Kanayama Shrine.
-While it's a magnet for international travelers seeking Japan's quirkier side, its serious origins are as fascinating as the modern-day spectacle is amusing.
+This annual spring celebration takes place at Kanayama Shrine.
+While it's a magnet for international travelers seeking Japan's quirkier side, its historical origins are as fascinating as the modern-day spectacle is amusing.

-Kanayama Shrine is dedicated to Kanayamahiko and Kanayamahime, male and female deities connected with fire and the metallurgic arts.
-As such, blacksmiths have always been among the shrine's main patrons.
+Kanayama Shrine is dedicated to Kanayamahiko and Kanayamahime, male and female deities who protect the forge.
+As such, many blacksmiths and metalworking companies are among those who worship at the shrine.

-Today it is most famous for the three phallic mikoshi, or portable shrines, that participants carry in procession.
+Today the festival is famous for the three phallus-shaped mikoshi, or portable shrines, that participants carry in procession.
 Rather than a focus on the sex industry, the theme has gradually morphed into a more general fertility rite for successful pregnancy and marriage.

 Stand at attention

-The “Elizabeth” is a pink shaft donated by a local nightclub, whose employees carry the float.
+The “Elizabeth” is a pink shaft donated by a drag club in Asakusabashi, and is a symbol of the festival.

 Souvenirs make great icebreakers

 There's plenty of themed merchandise available.
 In the past, there have been phallic candles in assorted colors, phallic candies, funky hand towels, and a host of toys, knickknacks and accessories.
-You may even find phallic food, such as carved daikon radishes.
+You may even find food in the shape of phalluses, such as carved daikon radishes.

-While the Kanamara Penis Festival is a step apart from ordinary life in Japan, the organizers emphasize that the law still applies.
-While there are rarely problems, police officers are on-hand to deal with lewdness, harassment, and other serious buzzkills.
+While the Kanamara Matsuri is a step apart from ordinary life in Japan, the organizers emphasize that the law still applies.
+While there are rarely problems, security guards are on-hand to deal with lewdness, harassment, and other serious buzzkills.
 It's important to remember that while fun, the festival has a sacred side too.

 * The information on this page may be subject to change due to COVID-19.